AdityaVJ/FyleAssignmentFrontend/README.md

 ## Introduction

-This project has been created in React.js using the [React Most Wanted] (https://github.com/TarikHuber/react-most-wanted) template engine based on [Material UI design] (https://material-ui.com/).
+This project has been created in React.js using the [React Most Wanted](https://github.com/TarikHuber/react-most-wanted) template engine based on [Material UI design](https://material-ui.com/).

 ## Getting Started

 ### Installation steps

-The project is preconfigured with a [backend server] (https://github.com/AdityaVJ/FyleAssignmentBackend) and can be run locally in a few simple steps listed below:
+The project is preconfigured with a [backend server](https://github.com/AdityaVJ/FyleAssignmentBackend) and can be run locally in a few simple steps listed below:

 - Clone the repo on local machine and run `npm install` and wait for the dependencies to be installed.